ariful19/nSMS/doc/manual-qa-checklist.md

 # Manual QA Checklist

-Use this guide when validating student and teacher management flows after applying migrations or updating seeds.
+Use this guide when validating student, teacher, and library management flows after applying migrations or updating seeds.

 ## Pre-flight